Liz Smith (actress): Personal life and death

 In 1945, Smith married Jack Thomas, whom she met while on service in India.
 They had two children, but divorced in 1959.
 Smith brought up her son and daughter on her own.
-She described this as an extremely difficult period in her life, as she struggled against financial problems and social disapproval of her status as a divorcée.
+She described this as an extremely difficult period in her life, as Smith struggled against financial problems and social disapproval of her status as a divorcee.

-Smith died on Christmas Eve 2016 at her home in Worthing, West Sussex, aged 95.
+Smith died from natural causes on Christmas Eve 2016 at her home in Worthing, West Sussex, aged 95.

 Tributes

 Shane Allen, controller of BBC comedy commissioning, said that Smith had "brilliantly captured the grandparent in everyone's family" as Nana in The Royle Family.
-Mike Leigh said "She was a complete breath of fresh air... she was not your bog standard middle-aged actress."
-The final episode of the lockdown edition of The Vicar of Dibley ended with a tribute just before the closing credits reading, "In loving memory of Liz, John, Emma and Roger", paying tribute to her and also three other deceased Dibley cast members (John Bluthal, Emma Chambers and Roger Lloyd-Pack).
+Mike Leigh said, "She was a complete breath of fresh air... she was not your bog standard middle-aged actress."
+The final episode of the lockdown edition of The Vicar of Dibley ended with a tribute just before the closing credits reading, "In loving memory of Liz, John, Emma and Roger", paying tribute to Smith and three other deceased Dibley cast members (John Bluthal, Emma Chambers and Roger Lloyd-Pack).

 In 2025, Smith appeared on a British postage stamp issued as part of a special set by Royal Mail, which commemorated the series The Vicar of Dibley.